 If pricing and settings are correct, press “Create” and Azure will start to do its magic.
 The deployment can take a little bit of time and needs to complete / finish before a device can be registered.

-2 thoughts on “Azure IoT Hub – Raspberry Pi IoT Project”
+2 responses to “Azure IoT Hub – Raspberry Pi IoT Project”